 Shawn A. VanWagenen is an Associate in Lozano Smith’s Fresno office.
-Mr. VanWagenen is a member of the firm’s Facilities and Business Practice Group and advises clients on a variety of transactional matters affecting school districts.
+As a native of California's Central Valley, Mr. VanWagenen assists area clients through legal challenges related to facilities and business issues, specializing in transactional matters affecting school districts.

 Mr. VanWagenen received his Juris Doctor from University of the Pacific, McGeorge School of Law.
 He earned a Bachelor of Arts in Spanish with a minor in Business Management from Brigham Young University.